xsy1101/info-vis-project/README.md

+Instructions:
+  1. Download files
+  2. In main.js delete info-vis-project from all file paths
-Instructions: Download files and run with local server (e.g. live server extention in VS code)
+  3. Run with local server
-Common Issues: if shows 404 for json files check if path is correct
+If json not found check if path is correct